Missouri Workers' Compensation Laws

 - Request a conference in front of an administrative law judge; or

 - File a claim directly with the Division

 An attorney can be very helpful during any stage of this process by answering your questions, helping you meet deadlines, and representing your interests effectively.

 Workplace injuries cause both physical and financial pain.
 Workers' compensation can alleviate some of that pain, but you'll need to navigate the deadlines and paperwork first.
-If you've suffered a workplace injury or illness, let an attorney familiar with Missouri's workers' compensation laws provide a free claim evaluation on the strength of your case.
+If you've suffered a workplace injury or illness, let an attorney familiar with Missouri's workers' compensation laws provide a claim evaluation on the strength of your case.